Frequently Asked Questions

 Your website should first and foremost have your well-crafted story.
 It should be simple and easy to understand and follow.
 What information should a prospective patient want to know about you and your practice?
 Who are you?
 What do you do?
 Where are you located?
 How can they contact you?

 Avoid using a cookie-cutter template.
-Your site needs to personable and convey who you are in a way that resonates with the visitor.
+Your dental website needs to personable and convey who you are in a way that resonates with the visitor.

 What is SEO?
-What does it do for me?
+What does SEO do for me?

 When a person is searching for a dentist online, they’ll use a variety of terms, such as “find dentist near me,” “best family dentist,” or “same-day crowns in Cleveland.”
 SEO (Search Engine Optimization) assists search engines in connecting the keywords used in these phrases to the services you provide.
 Optimizing your website for search makes your practice become the most relevant answer for the potential patient’s search.